pingcap/docs/time-to-live.md

 ---
-title: Use Time to Live
+title: Time to Live (TTL)
 summary: Use Time to Live to automatically expire and delete old data.
 ---

-# Use Time to Live
+# Time to Live (TTL)

 Time to live (TTL) is a feature that provides row-level data lifetime management in TiDB.
-The TTL attribute of a table allows TiDB to automatically delete expired data to prevent the storage space from growing indefinitely.
-This feature can effectively save storage space in some scenarios, such as regularly deleting verification code records.
+In TiDB, a table with the TTL attribute automatically checks data lifetime and deletes expired data at the row level.
+This feature can effectively save storage space and enhance performance in some scenarios.

+The following are some common scenarios for TTL:

+* Regularly delete verification codes and short URLs.
+* Regularly delete unnecessary historical orders.
+* Automatically delete intermediate results of calculations.

+TTL is designed to help users clean up unnecessary data periodically and in a timely manner without affecting the online read and write workloads.
+TTL does not guarantee that all expired data is deleted immediately.
+The time when expired data is deleted depends on the scheduling interval and scheduling window of the background cleanup task.

 > **Warning:**
 >